-My Top 10 Bodyguard Movies of all time.
-To be clear, this is an unscientific study with the only criteria being that they have a component of Executive Protection included in the movie.
+These are my Top 10 Bodyguard Movies of all time.
+This is an unscientific study, with the only criterion being that they have a component of executive protection included in the movie.
 The life of a bodyguard is a tough one, defined by long hours, ever-evolving responsibilities, and risky situations.
 It’s anything but a glamorous lifestyle, but that hasn’t stopped Hollywood from churning out bodyguard movies for several decades.
-Whether it’s taking a deep dive into the tactical work of a high-profile bodyguard or exploring the relationship between a bodyguard and his or her client, these stories lend themselves to big screen action.
-Thus, there are dozens of bodyguard movies to choose from, but based on entertainment value and realistic portrayals, only 10 are truly worth your time:
+Whether taking a deep dive into the tactical work of a high-profile bodyguard or exploring the relationship between a bodyguard and his or her client, these stories lend themselves to big-screen action.
+Thus, there are dozens of bodyguard movies to choose from, but based on entertainment value and realistic portrayals, only ten are truly worth your time:

 - Guarding Tess

 In this 1994 bodyguard movie, Secret Service agent Doug Chesnic (played by Nicolas Cage) is assigned to protect former first lady Tess Carlisle (played by Shirley MacLaine).
 Tess is a handful, and her high-maintenance demands lead Doug to seek a new position.
 However, Tess uses her influence to ensure Doug remains head of her security detail.
 He desperately wants out, but he has a change of heart when Tess is kidnapped.
 Guarding Tess takes a humorous look at the ups and downs of maintaining a long-term relationship with a client—something many bodyguards will encounter throughout their careers.